-You may own property with another person or other people (such as your spouse, de facto spouse or another family member, for example).
+You may own property with another person or other people (such as your spouse, de facto spouse or another family member).
 In this case the other owner(s) will be given the option to buy your share of the property from the trustee in bankruptcy.
-If the other owner(s) cannot afford to do this the property may be sold and the other owner(s) will be refunded an amount reflecting their share.
+If the other owner(s) cannot afford to do this, the property may be sold and the other owner(s) will be refunded an amount reflecting their share.

 PROPERTY YOU PREVIOUSLY OWNED

 A trustee in bankruptcy has extensive powers to look back in time to recover property you may have given away or sold for less than it was worth.
 You cannot simply give away property and then go bankrupt to avoid paying your creditors.
 Even innocent transactions, such as a large sum of money or property given to a family member when times were better, may be undone if it occurred in the years leading up to your bankruptcy.
 If you have given away money or property or sold property for less than it was worth, particularly in the last 5 years or so, you need to get legal advice before going bankrupt.
 Even transactions which occurred longer than 5 years ago can be challenged by the trustee if it can be shown you were trying to hide wealth from your creditors.